 Placement of graduates is a high priority at WSC.
-Churches, denominations, and parachurch organizations from around the country seeking pastors, assistant pastors, youth ministers, Christian education directors, counselors, and graduates for other ministry and leadership positions regularly contact the seminary regarding open ministerial positions.
+Churches, denominations, and parachurch organizations from around the country seeking pastors, assistant pastors, Christian education vouth ministers, directors, counselors, and graduates for other ministry and leadership positions regularly contact the seminary regarding open ministerial positions.
 These opportunities are made available to graduating students and alumni through our campus-wide email listserv and posted on the seminary website.
-Part-time employment opportunities for current students, both on and off campus, are also made available on a regular basis through the seminary email listsery.
+Part-time employment opportunities for current students, both on and off campus, are also made available on a regular basis through the seminary email listserv.